RodrigoRVSN/goFinances/readme.md

 # 💻 Project

 ## goFinances app - With this app, you can manage your finances, like entries and expensives.
-### This project was made in Ignite to train Expo Bare Workflow, in React Native.
+### This project was made in Ignite to train Expo Bare Workflow with Styled Components, in React Native.

 ---